hamdivazim/usefulib/CONTRIBUTING.md

 ```

 ## Opening a Pull Request
 When your usefulib and tests are ready, it's time to contribute!
 Simply open a pull request, remembering to mention what you have added, whether you were able to add tests or not and anything else you think I need to know.
-Just for reference, your changes may not appear on the pip pacakage immediately after it is merged.
+Another note, do NOT change `setup.py` or your pull request will not be merged.
+Just for reference, your changes may not appear on the pip package immediately after it is merged.
 You may have to wait for a couple days.